jendatx/Grok-Git/README.md

 * compare two commits, with id1 the "base"

 `git diff --staged`
-* compares stage to most recent commit
+* displays comparison of staged files to their versions in most recent commit

 `git difftool`
 * if you're using a 3rd-party tool like tht graphs stuff for you